SurfsUpHacks21/No_gARbage/README.md

 even effects the human and marine health.

 ## What it does -
 As most of us use Instagram and Facebook, we thought this could be the best way to reach wide audience and spread the message across the world.**Even though we all are drifted apart by waves we are connected by tech to make it happen** _No gARbage_ is a fun way to educate people about the harmful effects of beach pollution by using AR as a tool for an immersive experience.
-Our AR game has 3 levels.
+Our AR project we created consists of several games and immersive experiencews.

 1. Clean the beach
+  * In which users can explore a virtual interactive beach enviroment while helping to clean up the beach by tappig on garbage they found.
-2. Save the turtles
+1. Save the turtles
+  * Guide a turtle through the ocean helping it find jellyfish to eat while avoiding deadly plastic bags using head rotation tracking to move it across the screen.
 3. Seagull search
+  * Explore a 360 beach experience in AR, searching for 3D seagulls hidden in the environment.
+4. Hermitcrab dash
+  * Carefully move a cute hermitcrab through a beach full of seagulls, bringing discarded bottles and cans to the recycle bin.

 ## How we built it
 We used SparkAR for building immersive AR, 3D and a 360 degree games which made up our three levels.
 Blender for building the 3D models.
 <img src="https://github.com/SurfsUpHacks21/No_gARbage/blob/main/screenshots/cleanDaBeach_patches.jpg?raw=true">